lutfiEmre/react-weatherapp/README.md

 **EN** The application uses the OpenWeatherMap API.
 You will need an API key to access the API.
 If you do not have an API key, you need to register [here](https://home.openweathermap.org/users/sign_up) and obtain one.
 After obtaining your API key, you can use it by pasting it into the api section in .env.

-     TR API anahtarınızı aldıktan sonra .env'in içerisinde api kısmına yapıştırarak api anahtarınızı kullanabilirsiniz EN After obtaining your API key, you can use it by pasting it into the api section in .env.
+     TR weatherData State içerisindeki 'yourapi' kısmına api anahtarını yazabilirsin.
+     EN You can write your api in the 'yourapi' section of the weatherData State.

 ## Kullanılan API'ler // APIs Used